 - Marin CABT

-But first, before we look at some of the city’s most promising matching gift opportunities, let’s check out how you can begin soliciting matching gifts more effectively—with matching gift tools.
+But before we look at some of the city’s most promising matching gift opportunities, let’s see how you can begin soliciting matching gifts more effectively—with matching gift tools.

 The Best Way to Discover Matching Gift Opportunities

-The biggest obstacle for a nonprofit trying to increase donations through matching gifts is a lack of awareness about the programs.
-Whether a lack of awareness on the nonprofit end or the donor end, it’s difficult to capitalize on matching gift programs when either party is unaware that they exist!
+The biggest obstacle for a nonprofit trying to increase donations through matching gifts is a lack of knowledge surrounding the programs.
+Whether on the nonprofit end or the donor end, it’s difficult to capitalize on matching gift programs when either party is unaware that they exist!

-The easiest way for your nonprofit to combat this is with the help of matching gift software such as 360MatchPro.
-This matching gift automation software is well-suited for nonprofits looking to increase their existing matching gift solicitation processes.
-With this tool, you can automatically discover and contact match-eligible donors.
+The easiest way for your nonprofit to combat this is with the help of matching gift software such as Double the Donation’s 360MatchPro.
+This matching gift automation tool is well-suited for nonprofits looking to increase their matching gift fundraising efforts.

-Now, read on for a look at 8 of San Francisco’s top companies with matching gift programs.
+Now, read on for a look at some of San Francisco’s top companies with matching gift programs.

 1. Wells Fargo

 Wells Fargo was founded in 1852 in the heart of the budding American West.
 Initially, the banks’ founding capital was only $300,000.
-More than 160 years later, the banking giant has generated over $86 billion in revenue.
+More than 160 years later, the banking giant generates nearly $83 billion in revenue per year.

-The company is dedicated to corporate responsibility and has been recognized for its commitment to sustainability, philanthropy, and diversity.
+And the company, which is dedicated to corporate responsibility, has been recognized for its commitment to philanthropy, sustainability, and diversity.

-Wells Fargo will match a donation as small as $25 and as large at $2,000.
-Full-time and part-time employees are eligible to have their donations matched in addition to retirees.
-Additionally, Wells Fargo donates more than $500,000 in volunteer grants, thus incentivizing its employees to donate their time as well.
+Wells Fargo will match a donation as small as $25 and as large as $2,000, per employee per year.
+Full-time and part-time employees are eligible to have their donations matched, in addition to retired team members.
+Additionally, Wells Fargo contributes more than $500,000 in volunteer grants, thus incentivizing its employees to donate their time as well.

 2. The Gap Corporation

-The Gap will match donations as small as $25 and as large as $10,000.
+The Gap will match donations as small as $10and as large as $15,000.
 Employees who donate at least 15 hours of their time are also eligible to receive volunteer grants of $150.
 The company also encourages teams of employees to volunteer with organizations that serve women or children by offering up to $250 in volunteer grants.